awslabs/raf/docs/wiki/4_contrib_guide/RFC-Collections.md

 # Request Of Comments (RFCs)

 RFC is a widely used policy for open source projects to make important design decisions.
-This article introduces the Meta RFC policy, and everyone is encouraged to submit an RFC for your awesome ideas!
+This article introduces the RAF RFC policy, and everyone is encouraged to submit an RFC for your awesome ideas!

 **What is an RFC.** Request for Comments, or RFC, is a stage in open source community, in which developers propose ideas and request feedbacks from the community.